apify/apify-docs/docs/storage/dataset.md

     // Delete a dataset
     await datasets.deleteDataset();

+When using the `getItems()` method, you can specify the data you retrieve using the `[fields]` parameter.
+It should be an array of field names (strings) that will be included in the results.
+To include all the results, simply omit the `[fields]` parameter.

+    // Only get the 'hotel' and 'cafe' fields const hotelAndCafeData = await datasets.getItems(
+        fields=[
+            'hotel',
+            'cafe'
+        ]
+    );

-For more information, see the [Apify JavaScript client](https://docs.apify.com/apify-client-js#ApifyClient-datasets) documentation.
+For more information, see the [JavaScript API client](https://docs.apify.com/apify-client-js#ApifyClient-datasets) documentation.

 ### Apify API